 Zimbabwe Horse Safari

-Join Us In The Saddle Within Africa’s Wilderness
+Join Us In The Saddle On A Zimbabwe Horse Safari

 Enjoying nature and seeing wildlife becomes a whole new experience when done from horseback.
 Cawston Encounters offer a tailor-made Zimbabwe horse safari to match client’s ability, confidence, and personal desire.

-Experience the magic of a Zimbabwe horse safari in Zimbabwe at Cawston Encounters, a wonderfully authentic riding safari destination.
+Experience the magic of a Zimbabwe horse safari at Cawston Encounters, a wonderfully authentic horse riding safari destination.
 Riding through the bush allows you to get closer to wildlife than in a vehicle, spotting giraffe, zebra, antelope, and cheeky warthogs from the saddle.

 Best times to ride are April to November, but don’t forget green season (December – March) horseback safaris are thrilling in a very different way – discover lush landscapes alive with migratory birds and newborn wildlife.